dadashkarimi/ecg2af/README.md

 ## Visualization and Results
 The charts in the application that you see after submission, are bar charts created using the `Chart.js` library, an open source JavaScript package used for creating interactive and visually appealing data visualizations (see [chartjs](https://www.chartjs.org/)).
 Each chart presents predictions related to the uploaded .hd5 files, including AF risk, sex prediction (male and female), and age prediction values.

+## Adding Nginx to Flask with Docker

+Nginx acts as a reverse proxy for our Flask app in Docker, handling HTTP requests on port 80 and forwarding them to Flask on 5000.
+This setup is more secure and efficient compared to running Flask alone.

+### Benefits of Using Nginx

+- Security: Nginx hides the Flask server from direct internet exposure.

+- Load Balancing: Can manage traffic efficiently and scale easily.

+- Static File Handling: Serves static files faster, reducing Flask's load.

+- Production-Ready: Unlike Flask's dev server, Nginx handles multiple users reliably.

+# Why Not Just Flask?

+Running Flask alone is fine for testing, but it lacks the scalability, security, and robustness needed for production.
+Nginx fills those gaps effectively.